endurantgames/cosmiclegends/src/classes/construct.md

 At the start of Volume 5, choose an ability from this list or any previous list.

 :::::: {.ability-list .v5 }::::::::::
-TBD

-:   To be determined.

-TBD

-:   To be determined.

 :::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::